-Whatever tool you use, ensure that your approach has these key features, and you’ll be well on your way.
+Whatever tool you use, ensure that it will help you build a substantiated roadmap and you’ll be well on your way.

 How Jibility Can Help

-RedYabber’s diagrams in this document were created using Jibility, an app dedicated to building strategy roadmaps logically and efficiently.
+RedYabber’s diagrams in this article were created using Jibility, an app dedicated to building strategy roadmaps logically and efficiently.